zephyrxo/cmput250lab_marvermette/README.md

 2. Press fork this repository
 3. Set your access to private
 4. under advanced settings make sure issue tracking and Wiki are enabled

+## How do I import issues? ##

+1. Download the "labs-issues.zip" from the lab 1 eclass page
+2. In your repo newly forked repo go to settings
+3. Under Issues selelct import&export
+4. select "chose file" in the import issues section and upload the "labs-ussues.zip"